Nodes and references

 To create a reference:

-• On an empty node, paste a reference of the node with Cmd/Ctrl+V.
+• Option 1: @-mentions.
+On an empty node, type @ and select a reference with Enter

-If you don't want to paste a reference and instead just want its plain text content, use Cmd/Ctrl+Shift+V.
+• If you didn't want to paste a reference but rather its plain text content, hit Cmd/Ctrl+Shift+V.

-✨NEW References are treated as enclosed objects in Tana.
+References are treated as enclosed objects in Tana:

 • To edit a reference, hit Enter or double-click it.